Midwest Minds

 If the appointment is for your child, the neuropsychologist will meet with you and your child to gather a thorough history of the presenting concerns and your child’s development.
 The remainder of the time is spent testing your child.
 They will be in a room with an evaluator who will administer the tests.
 The tests are a mix of picture puzzles, word games, memory games, and possibly some academic testing depending on the referral question, among other things.
 A flexible battery approach is used where screening measures are administered, and other tests given may change based on determined areas of difficulty.
 Adult evaluations are run in a similar format.

-For children’s appointments: At least one adult family member will need to remain onsite during the evaluation unless advised otherwise.
-Throughout the course of the evaluation, you may be asked to:
+For children's appointments: At least one adult family member must remain onsite during the evaluation unless advised otherwise.
+Throughout the assessment, you may be asked to:

-• Complete questionnaires to provide information about your child in the home and other settings
+- Complete questionnaires to provide information about your child's behavior in home and other settings

-You can also anticipate long periods of time when your child is engaged with us and you are merely waiting.
-You are encouraged to bring snacks for your child and yourself, along with a water bottle.
-It is also encouraged that they get a good night’s sleep prior to the appointment.
-If your child is prescribed medication, please have them take them as usual unless told otherwise when scheduling.
+You can also expect long periods when your child will be engaged with us while you wait.
+It's recommended to bring snacks for both you and your child, as well as a water bottle.
+Additionally, ensuring that your child gets a good night's sleep before the appointment is encouraged.
+If your child is prescribed medication, please have them take it as usual unless instructed otherwise when scheduling.

 HOW LONG DO I HAVE TO WAIT FOR RESULTS?